 In May this year, we witnessed a worldwide cyberattack by the WannaCry ransomware.
-This computer virus targeted computers running the Microsoft Windows OS by encrypting ransom payments in the Bitcoin cryptocurrency.
+The computer virus targeted computers running the Microsoft Windows OS by encrypting ransom payments in the Bitcoin cryptocurrency.

 Although the situation is now under control, a new strain of malware called Petya or GoldenEye started making the rounds in June.
 This time, large businesses, government agencies and electricity supplies took a hit.
-This ransomware affects computers and lock down their hard drives.
+The ransomware affected computers and locked down their hard drives.

-The main aim of GoldenEye hackers was not just money but also to catch hold of all the data and destroy it.
-The situation has been curtailed but in the grand scheme of things, it highlights a scary scenario.
+The main aim of GoldenEye hackers was not only to extort money but also to capture all the data and destroy it.
+The situation has been curtailed but in the grand scheme of things, these cyberattacks highlight a scary scenario.
 Coming back to the accounting industry, cybercriminals across the globe are actively targeting tax professionals to steal taxpayer information that would enable them to commit tax frauds.

-All accounting firms have some amount of sensitive client data on their systems.
-While there is no assurance that your company will not fall prey to data theft, there are practices you can put in place to control and minimize the risk.
-Here are some tips for accounting firms to prevent data from being compromised:
+All accounting practices have a significant amount of sensitive client data on their systems.
+While there is no assurance that your company will not fall prey to data theft, there are precautions you can take to control and minimize the risk.
+Here are a few tips to prevent data from being compromised:

 Ensure your company has a properly configured firewall system with anti-virus software on all computer systems.
 You should also ensure that only people with authorized access are allowed entry to the system and client data.